-6.81 The policy safeguards existing employment sites for additional employment growth and related development, which is likely to help to support local economic growth.
+6.80 The policy safeguards employment sites and rural employment sites, for additional employment growth and related development, which is likely to help to support local economic growth and provide opportunities for local business expansion, growth and/or re-location.
 Therefore, a significant positive effect is expected in relation to SA objective 3: economy and skills.
-The policy also requires that major developments in these locations enter into a site related Employment and Skills Plan to ensure that the development benefits local people by providing training and local job opportunities.
+The policy also requires that major developments in these locations enter into a site related

+Employment and Skills Plan to ensure that the development benefits local people by providing training and local job opportunities.
 This will help support the upskilling of local people which may make the area more attractive to potential employers in the future.

-6.82 A minor positive effect is also expected for SA objective 4: regeneration and social inclusion.
-Many of the existing employment sites listed to be safeguarded (at which addition employment development may occur) are located in areas with higher rates of deprivation.
-The policy could therefore support regeneration and job creation in areas of most need in Bassetlaw.
+6.81 A minor positive effect is also expected for SA objective 4: regeneration and social inclusion.
+Many of the existing employment sites listed to be safeguarded (at which additional development may occur) are located in areas with higher rates of deprivation and rural areas.
+The policy could therefore support regeneration and job creation in areas of most need in Bassetlaw and within rural communities.